Skip to main content

 print("\nBackup complete!")

-No external dependencies needed -- this uses only the Python standard library.
-I run this every night at 11 PM using Windows Task Scheduler.
-The max_backups=5 parameter means it keeps the five most recent backups for each folder and automatically deletes older ones.
-Set it and forget it.
+No external dependencies — standard library only.
+I run this every night at 11 PM via Windows Task Scheduler. max_backups=5 keeps the five most recent backups per folder and auto-deletes older ones.
+Set it up once and forget about it.

 8. WhatsApp Message Scheduler (Concept)

-Now, I should be honest here -- automating WhatsApp is a gray area.
-WhatsApp does not officially support bots for personal accounts, and using unofficial APIs can get your number banned.
-But this concept script using pywhatkit is handy for sending one-off scheduled messages.
+Full honesty here — automating WhatsApp is a gray area.
+WhatsApp doesn't officially support bots for personal accounts, and unofficial APIs can get your number banned.
+But this concept script using pywhatkit is handy for one-off scheduled messages.
 Use it responsibly.

 The Code